SpencerPresley/COSC425-DATA/additional_information/_guides/_python_install.md

 **macOS/Linux**:

-> [!TIP]
-> There's a useful tip outlined in [this](#3-multiple-python-versions) section which covers **aliasing** the `python` and `pip` commands to use the version you'd like to use, it will streamline the below process and only takes a couple of seconds to do.
+There's a useful tip outlined in [this](#3-multiple-python-versions) section which covers **aliasing** the `python` and `pip` commands to use the version you'd like to use, it will streamline the below process and only takes a couple of seconds to do.

->
-> If you'd like to take advantage of aliasing, follow the above link to that section, complete the steps outlined in the tip, then come back to this section.
+If you'd like to take advantage of aliasing, follow the above link to that section, complete the steps outlined in the tip, then come back to this section.

->
-> Otherwise, continue forward with this section.
+Otherwise, continue forward with this section.

 ```bash
 python -m venv <env_name>